mattermost/docs/source/developer/bot-accounts.rst

   - Can't be logged into.
   - Can't be used to create other bot accounts.
-  - Don't count as a registered user and therefore don't count towards the total users for an Enterprise Edition license.
+  - Don't count as a registered user and therefore don't count towards the total number of users for an Enterprise Edition license.

 Additional benefits include: